Emergent rate-based dynamics in duplicate-free populations of spiking neurons

-To clearly state the problem, let us consider an SNN composed of $N$ Poisson neurons (linear-nonlinear-Poisson neurons \cite{Chi01} or nonlinear Hawkes processes \cite{BreMas96}).
+To state the problem, let us consider an SNN composed of $N$ {linear-nonlinear-Poisson neurons} {\cite{BreMas96,Chi01}}.
 For each neuron index $i$, the spike times $\{t^k_i\}_k$ of neuron $i$, which define the neuron's spike train $S_i(t) = \sum_k \delta(t-t^k_i)$, are generated by an inhomogeneous Poisson process with instantaneous firing rate $\phi(h_i(t))$, where $h_i(t)$ represents the neuron's potential and $\phi$ is a positive-valued nonlinear transfer function.
 The potential $h_i(t)$ is a leaky integrator of the recurrent inputs coming from neurons $j \neq i$ and the external input $I^{\mathrm{ext}}_i(t)$:

 where $\tau$ is the integration (or membrane) time constant and $J_{ij}$ is the synaptic weight from neuron~$j$ to neuron~$i$ (by convention, $J_{ii}=0$).
 While the spike-based model described here is biologically simplistic, it is mathematically convenient as it has a straightforward rate-based counterpart.
-If we replace the spike trains $\{S_j(t)\}_j$ in~\eqref{eq:SNN} by the corresponding instantaneous firing rates $\{\phi(h_j(t))\}_j$ (i.e. neurons communicate their firing rate directly), we get the rate-based dynamics
+If we replace the spike trains $\{S_j(t)\}_j$ in~\eqref{eq:SNN} by the corresponding instantaneous firing rates $\{\phi(h_j(t))\}_j$, we get the rate-based dynamics

+which defines an RNN with $N$ rate units.
+To avoid confusion, we write $h_i(t)$ for the potentials of the SNN~\eqref{eq:SNN} and $x_i(t)$ for the potentials of the RNN~\eqref{eq:RNN}.
+While the mapping from the SNN to the RNN looks simple at first glance, the spike-based stochastic process~\eqref{eq:SNN} and the rate-based dynamical system~\eqref{eq:RNN} describe very different kinds of systems and the SNN potentials $h_i(t)$ are not guaranteed, in general, to be equal or even close to the RNN potentials $x_i(t)$.